otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 ![permission status](/permission_status.png?raw=true "Permission Status")

 If user granted it, you can check context to know to which timeline send this request.
-At permission event on DialogFlow console you must set an output context.
-This context will be at input context at NodeRed.
+At permission event on DialogFlow Console you must set an output context.
+This context will be an input context at NodeRed.

 ![context](/context.png?raw=true "Context")